awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 Keeping all of your credentials in the same directory can save you time and effort\.
 You have a centralized place for storing and managing credentials for multiple DB instances\.
 Using a directory can also improve your overall security profile\.

+You can also access credentials from your own on\-premises Microsoft Active Directory\.
+To do so you create a trusting domain relationship so that the AWS Managed Microsoft AD directory trusts your on\-premises Microsoft Active Directory\.
+In this way, your users can access your PostgreSQL instances with the same Windows single sign\-on \(SSO\) experience as when they access workloads in your on\-premises network\.

 **Topics**
 + [Availability of Kerberos authentication](#postgresql-kerberos-availability)
 + [Overview of Kerberos authentication for PostgreSQL DB instances](#postgresql-kerberos-overview)